jaakkopee/neuronSeq/README.md

 What does it do?

--- neuronSeq's NNote and objects implement a class that mimic the actions of a nerve cell.
+-- neuronSeq's NNote objects implement a class that mimic the actions of a nerve cell.
    They fire when a threshold is reached by an ever ascending activation counter.
 As NNote fires, a MIDI event is produced and activation is reset to 0.0.
    NNotes can be connected to other NNotes.
 Connected NNotes modulate each other's activation value